 Your small business thrives on sales and cash flow.
 You use cash to buy inventory, sell that inventory, and then receive payment from the customer that includes a profit — before the cycle starts all over again.
 But how much time occurs during this cycle?
 Do you have enough cash to cover expenses at any given time?
 There’s a way to track this cycle.

-The cash-to-cash cycle is the time period between when a business pays a vendor for goods and when it receives payment for selling those goods.
-Its a financial method you can use to measure your businesss turn over and efficiency.
+The cash-to-cash cycle is the time period between when a business pays a supplier for goods and when it receives payment for selling those goods.
+It’s a financial method you can use to measure your business’s turnover and efficiency.
+This information can also help you with creating a workable budget.
 By tracking the number of days it takes for your business to complete the lifespan of goods, you can understand where and when lags and bottlenecks happen.